A facility where low-income residents from throughout the Northern Virginia region can access oral health care services.

 *Additionally, a small percentage of Prince William County residents may be eligible for care.
 A higher fee for service applies.

-Note: While eligibility is determined by the referring agencies, the NVDS reserves the right to request a reassessment of eligibility or to refuse treatment.
+Note: While eligibility is determined by the referring agencies, the NVDC reserves the right to request a reassessment of eligibility or to refuse treatment.

 Falls Church Clinic